-6. Stalking
+6. Stalking, defined as:

-Engaging in a course of conduct on the basis of sex, that is,
+- a. engaging in a course of conduct

+- b. on the basis of sex

-- Directed at the Complainant that would cause a reasonable person to:
+- c. directed at the Complainant, that

-- Fear for the person's safety, or
+- i. would cause a reasonable person to fear for the person's safety, o

-- The safety of others; or
+- ii. the safety of others; o

-Suffer substantial emotional distress.
+- iii. suffer substantial emotional distress.